NarenKR/AzureDevOpsDemoGenerator/docs/Limitations.md

-# Limitations of Azure DevOps Demo Generator
+# Limitations of DevOps Generator

-Azure DevOps Demo Generator is to create a demo set up with predefined templates, it has some limitations, which are listed below.
+DevOps Generator is to create a demo set up with predefined templates, it has some limitations, which are listed below.
 This can't be treated as migration or copying project tool from one Organization to another.

-## Following are the limitations of Azure DevOps Demo Generator and Template Builder
+## Following are the limitations of DevOps Generator and Template Builder

 ||Description|
 |------|-----|